 - The films and tv series about Inspector Wallander have made fans worldwide travel to the medieval town of Ystad.
 Join a guided tour and follow Wallander’s footsteps over the cobblestone streets.

-- Malmö is considered one of the world’s ten best cycling cities, and worth spending a night or two.
-The bustling boutique hotel MJ’s is a favourite among locals and visitors alike.
+- Malmö is one of the world's top ten cycling cities and worth spending a night or two.
+Make sure to sample Malmö's excellent restaurants, from Michelin-starred dining to street food.

 Baldersnäs Manor, Unionsleden